5r1kanth/GDPFall24-Group05/README.md

 4. **Multi-Language Support:**
     * **Localization:** Provide content in multiple languages.
     * **Translation Tools:** Support for translating course materials and user interfaces.
+    * **Language-Specific Feedback Mechanisms:** Developing a system that offers personal feedback in the users preferred language.

 5. **Course Catalog and Search:**
     * **Search Functionality:** Users can search for courses based on keywords, categories, or instructors.